Loading Events

 Dates: Jan 09, 2022

-Instructor(s): Joseph Goldstein, William Edelglass
+Instructor(s): Joseph Goldstein and William Edelglass

 Course Navigation

-Course Description:
+Program Description:

 Share

 At different times in our lives and meditation practice, we may get glimpses of something beyond our ordinary, conventional reality, touching a space that transforms our vision of who we are and what the world is.
 And these intimations can provide a powerful impetus to our practice as we begin to taste the possibility of freedom.
 Although we may have many selfless moments in our lives, it is the experience of Nibbana that finally uproots the delusion of self-centeredness.
 Given that it is the clearly stated goal and aim of the Buddha’s teaching, the noble end of what makes the Eightfold Path noble, it seems important to explore the meaning and experience of Nibbana.
-Please join us for this conversation with Joseph Goldstein, co-founder of Barre Center for Buddhist Studies (BCBS), and William Edelglass, BCBS Director of Studies.
+Please join us for this conversation with Joseph Goldstein, co-founder of the Barre Center for Buddhist Studies (BCBS), and William Edelglass, BCBS Director of Studies.
 Joseph and William will explore different approaches to Nibbana as discussed in Joseph’s recent article published in the Insight Journal, and how even as we work to alleviate the societal causes of suffering, we can also strive to realize the ultimate refuge and help others find this peace.

 About the Instructor(s):

 • William Edelglass is Director of Studies at the Barre Center for Buddhist Studies.
-He publishes broadly in Buddhist studies, environmental humanities, and philosophy.
-William has practiced in several different Buddhist traditions and has taught widely in dharma centers, academia, as a wilderness guide, and at the Institute of Buddhist Dialectics, in Dharamsala, India.
-William is chair of the board of directors of the International Association of Environmental Philosophy and co-editor of the journal, Environmental Philosophy.
-His most recent publication is The Routledge Handbook of Indian Buddhist Philosophy (2022).
+He also teaches at Smith College, where he is the Director of the Five College Tibetan Studies Program in India, and is adjunct professor at the Central University for Tibetan Studies in Sarnath, India.
+His scholarship explores questions in Buddhist studies, environmental humanities, and philosophy.
+William has practiced in several different Buddhist traditions and has taught widely in dharma centers, academia, as a wilderness guide, and in several Tibetan academic institutions in India.
+William’s most recent book is The Routledge Handbook of Indian Buddhist Philosophy.